 • Will one of you have to pay maintenance to the other to ensure the expenses of both are covered?

-• Will you become entitled to any Social Security Benefits?
+• Will you become entitled to any benefits or tax credits?

 • How do you make the arrangements legally binding?